设万维读者为首页 万维读者网 -- 全球华人的精神家园 广告服务 联系我们 关于万维

 How AI and humans think?

+Transformer is a relatively new concept since 2017.
 Before the concept of transformer, AI process languages one word after another.
 With transformer, AI processes many words simultaneously.
 Suppose we analyse sentences like: I eat a sweet apple.
 With transformer, AI will not only calculate the statistical correlation between sweet and apple, which are adjacent, but also the correlation between eat and apple, eat and sweet, eat and I. In essence, AI calculates the correlation matrices of many words.
 AI are trained with the massive amount of language and other digital material.
 The calculations of correlation matrices, especially for long texts, are extremely computationally intensive.
 That is why computational power from GPU is in great demand.

 The current AI information processing is very similar to how humans process information.
 There is a Chinese idiom called 一目十行 (to read ten lines at a single glance).
 We don’t read word by word.
 Instead, we scan many lines simultaneously.

-作者:jingchen 留言時間:2026-02-16 10:35:34
+作者:jingchen 留言时间:2026-02-16 10:35:34

 My prompt: In their 1954 paper, Arrow and Debreu acknoledged their assumption is "clearly unrealistic".
 But later papers on general equilibrium model don't bother to mention it anymore.
 For example, in a 1992 paper by Aghion, P. and Howitt, which got Nobel prize last year, there was no cost in their model.
 It is fine if they claim the model is purely a mathematical toy.
 Yet this paper, and the whole literature, is supposed to teach us the path of sustainable growth.
 And the paper is awarded Nobel prize in economics, not mathematics.
 Isn't it misleading?